 In Spanish, there are a few nouns which, despite being feminine, are sometimes preceded by the masculine articles el and un.

 Which nouns have this property?

 - The feminine noun begins with “a” or “ha”

-- That first “a” is the stressed vowel in the noun el agua water
+- That first vowel “a” is the stressed vowel of the noun el agua water